StevenMicheletti/GPoppin/README.md

 # GPoppin
-GPoppin, a R package for editing, simulating, and analyzing genotypes in Genepop format
+GPoppin, an R package for editing, simulating, and analyzing genotypes in Genepop format

 ### Functions